paulbatum/functions-assembly-loading-catalog/README.md

 # functions-assembly-loading-catalog
-The purpose of this repo is to help demonstrate some of the different assembly loading issues that can occur when using Azure Functions.
+The purpose of this repo is to help demonstrate some different assembly loading scenarios when using Azure Functions.
 Its pretty bare-bones right now - the scenarios covered are for Azure Functions v1 and include:

 1. ReferenceNewerJsonNet - Referencing a newer version of JSON.NET than what is used by Azure Functions
 2. ReferenceNuGetRequiringBindingRedirect - Referencing a NuGet that requires binding redirects to successfully load its own dependencies